pantheon-systems/documentation/source/content/guides/secrets/06-troubleshooting.md

 <dl>
 <dt>

 **Problem:** Secrets are not correctly set for the site.
-Secrets for IC should be of scope ic and type composer.
-See instructions in the [Basic Concepts](/guides/secrets/02-basic-concepts) documentation.
+Secrets for Integrated Composer to use need to be type `composer` and have scope `ic`.
+Secret types and scopes are covered in the [Basic Concepts](/guides/secrets/02-basic-concepts) documentation.

 </dt>
 <dd>